upleveled/system-setup/windows.md

     <img src="./macos-5.3-psql.png"><br><br>

     Finally, let's delete the table again to clean up.
-Run this query:
+Exit the table view by typing <kbd>q</kbd> on your keyboard and then run this query:

     ```sql
     DROP TABLE users;